 Secondly, you must have at least seven cups of vegetables a day to get all the fiber, vitamins, and minerals, especially potassium, that are vital for your body’s functions.

 Now that you know the basics, I would like to touch upon this subject in a little more in detail.

-In type 2 diabetes the two most ignored minerals are Potassium and Magnesium.
-So what’s their role?
+In type 2 diabetes the two most ignored minerals are potassium and magnesium.
+So what are their roles?

-Well, Potassium helps in the storage of sugar as glycogen and Magnesium help to lower the blood sugar levels.
+Potassium helps in the storage of sugar as glycogen (4).
+Magnesium helps to lower blood sugar levels.
 Glucose is the fuel for cells and the unused glucose is stored in the liver and muscles as glycogen which is made up of many glucose molecules connected together.
-So, Potassium and Magnesium are two minerals that can help you lower the requirement of insulin.
+So, Potassium and magnesium are two minerals that can help you lower the requirement of insulin.

 The dynamic duo vitamin D3 and K2 can come to your rescue here.
-These vitamins help mobilize the calcium and free up the magnesium.
+These vitamins help mobilize calcium and free up magnesium.

 Is it getting too technical and complex?
 Don’t worry too much about these finer details, all you really need to do is to focus on the big picture and that is ‘low carbs and no sugar.’